 With divorce rates hovering at 50%, 60%, and 70%, WHY do you want to throw caution to the wind or pull the wool over your eyes?

-Yes, I believe men and women who do not agree on how income, assets, expenses and debt will be managed during marriage and in the event of divorce, should not get married.
+Asking your fiance to discuss and sign a prenuptial agreement means you want to confirm that your fiance is an ideal match, and if not, gives you the opportunity to choose not to marry. –Yes, I believe men and women who do not agree on how income, assets, expenses and debt will be managed during marriage and in the event of divorce should not marry.
 Why?

-Because I can tell you hundreds of heartbreaking stories about women whose husbands or wives cheated on them, lied to them, hid money, ran up debt, stopped supporting their families, were verbally, mentally and sometimes, physically abusive, reneged on verbal agreements they made before and during marriage and did countless other unscrupulous things that left these women out in the cold and scraping by.
+Because I can tell you hundreds of heartbreaking stories about women whose husbands or wives cheated on them, lied to them, hid money, ran up debt, stopped supporting their families, were verbally, mentally and sometimes, physically abusive, reneged on verbal agreements they made before and during marriage or did countless other unscrupulous things that left these women out in the cold and scraping by.